The following section describes policies and procedures that the UMF community will follow in academic areas.

 Students who wish to earn a second baccalaureate degree (for example, a B.A. and a B.S.) must complete a minimum of thirty credits in addition to those required by the first degree.

-At graduation, a student with an accumulative grade point average of 3.90 or above will be recognized as summa cum laude; a student with a 3.7 to 3.89 GPA will be recognized as magna cum laude; and a student with a 3.5 to 3.69 GPA will be recognized as cum laude.
+At graduation, a student with an accumulative grade point average of 3.90 will be recognized as summa cum laude; a student with a 3.75 to 3.89 GPA will be recognized as magna cum laude; and a student with a 3.60 to 3.74 GPA will be recognized as cum laude.
 Graduation honors are based on the eighth semester (or last semester).
 Graduation honors listed in the commencement program are tentative, based on the GPA after the seventh semester (or next to last semester).
 Because semester grades are not calculated until after the commencement ceremony, students may lose their honors status after graduation if they have not maintained the necessary accumulative GPA.

 In keeping with long-standing academic tradition, UMF holds only one commencement each year, at the end of the spring semester.
 Students who will complete all degree requirements prior to the end of December are allowed to participate in the commencement exercise in May of that same calendar year (i.e., the May preceding completion of requirements).
 All students who wish to participate in commencement must file their application for degree forms with the Registrar's Office by March 15th preceding the May of commencement.